In the modern competitive industry, marketing is a key element for international organizations.

 Upon successful completion of the program, students will be able to:

-•Identify how to recognize and implement marketing strategies.
+· Identify how to recognize and implement marketing strategies.

-•Review the principles of customer service and consumer behavior.
+· Describe the principles of customer service and consumer behavior.

-•Demonstrate an understanding of the key aspects of marketing management.
+· Define and explain key aspects of marketing management.

-•Incorporate diverse cultural perspectives into business decisions.
+· Incorporate diverse cultural perspectives into business decisions.

-•Examine program content in relation to ethical reasoning, social responsibility, global citizenship, civic engagement.
+· Examine program content in relation to ethical reasoning, social responsibility, global citizenship, civic engagement.

 The Marketing Program prepares students to become a link between the market and the organization, developing the capacity to identify consumer needs and translate them into tangible proposals of products and services, using the basic tools of management and marketing fundamentals.